 For more information about parathyroid disease you can visit parathyroid UK

-Bone thinning usually has no symptoms until a bone breaks.
-Several conditions can cause brittle bones.
-As well as blood calcium problems, bone thinning can occur if you have hormone problems such an an early menopause, thyroid problems or male hormone deficiencies.
-You can also develop brittle bones through eating disorders, coeliac disease, low calcium in your diet, long term steroid treatment and immobility among other problems.
+You can develop brittle bones through eating disorders, coeliac disease, low calcium in your diet, long term steroid treatment and immobility among other problems.
 If you have a family history of brittle bones you may be also more at risk.

-If you break a bone easily without much trauma or if you have risk factors you should ask your doctor to look into it and you may need to see a specialist like me.
+If you break a bone easily without much trauma or if you have risk factors you should ask your doctor to look into it and you may need to have a bone density scan and/or see a specialist like me.

 Here is a Vitamin D food fact sheet